gerardbm/still32/README.md

 Yes, a mouse would make the life easier.
 And slower ;-)

-This setup works in Debian 9 or later.
+This setup works in Devuan 5.